seanpmaxwell/overnight/README.md

 <br>

 `super.addControllers()` must be called to enable all of the routes in your controller.
 Make sure to call it after setting up your middleware.
-You can pass `super.addControllers()` a single controller instance or an array of controller instances.
+You can pass `super.addControllers()` a single controller-instance or an array of controller-instances.
 <br>

 ````typescript